Kyutark/SpaceBiology/Pipeline/README.md

-# 1.Pipeline: pan-transcriptomic analysis for Microbial RNA-seq in Microgravity
+# 1.Pipeline: Pan-transcriptomics for Microbial RNA-seq in Microgravity

 ## 1.1.
 Scripts for Pan-transcriptomic Analysis
 ```